COURSES IN RELATED PROGRAMS

 All students must successfully complete the following requirements, which include eight semester-long courses:

-This fall-term seminar meets weekly to explore innovative approaches to, and theoretical frameworks for, cross-disciplinary and cross-cultural study in the humanities, preparing students for their capstone project.
+This fall-term seminar (COMH 201a) meets weekly to explore innovative approaches to, and theoretical frameworks for, cross-disciplinary and cross-cultural study in the humanities, preparing students for their capstone project.

 MACH Graduate Seminar